vmware/terraform-provider-vcfa/website/docs/r/rights_bundle.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_rights_bundle"
 sidebar_current: "docs-vcfa-resource-rights-bundle"
 description: |-
- Provides a VMware Cloud Foundation Automation rights bundle.
-This can be used to create, modify, and delete rights bundles.
+ Provides a VMware Cloud Foundation Automation Rights Bundle resource.
+This can be used to create, modify, and delete Rights Bundles.
 ---

 # vcfa\_rights\_bundle

-Provides a VMware Cloud Foundation Automation rights bundle.
-This can be used to create, modify, and delete rights bundles.
+Provides a VMware Cloud Foundation Automation Rights Bundle resource.
+This can be used to create, modify, and delete Rights Bundles.

-Supported in provider *v3.3+*

 ## Example Usage